ggeorge185/ggeorge185/README.md

 ## Primary Focus
 </div>

-- **AI Engineering** – with a love for creating innovative solutions
+ **AI Engineering** – with a love for creating innovative solutions
-- **LLM & RAG Specialization** – making AI more accessible and practical
+ **LLM & RAG Specialization** – making AI more accessible and practical
-- **Creative Problem Solving** – turning complex challenges into elegant solutions
+ **Creative Problem Solving** – turning complex challenges into elegant solutions
-- **Music & Creativity** – blending code with rhythm, composing songs and instrumentals 🎵
+ **Music - I love to sing and play instruments (I love to make songs as well 😉)

 <br clear="right"/>